 Once you have registered for Patient Access, you will need to provide the surgery with proof of your name, address and photo identification.
 You can send this through e-consult.

-- Update your details
+- You can update your personal details

 We are using Patient Access so we can comply with NHS guidelines to offer all our patients access to online appointments, prescriptions and medical records viewing.

 To register you need to complete a simple form (copy below) & provide ID – if you have not pre-registered, your login details will then be emailed to the email address you provide.
-The service is not currently available to children under sixteen.

 Patient Access Registration Form

-If you have not registered with a pharmacy, please consider this option, the Electronic Prescription Service (EPS) allows you to order prescriptions via your nominated pharmacy & collect them without ever needing to contact the surgery.
+The Electronic Prescription Service (EPS) allows you to order prescriptions via your nominated pharmacy & collect them without ever needing to contact the surgery.
 This service is faster, cheaper & safer for the patient & the NHS.
 Pharmacies can also provide other services to save you time, please contact your preferred pharmacy to find out what services they can provide & register for the services you require.